DJ and Performance Criteria

-- Badge Name: The name on their performers Furlandia badge (all performers must be registered in order to perform).
+- Badge Name: The name on the performer's Furlandia badge.
+All performers must register for the convention in order to perform.

-- Contact Information: A valid email address along with other information that can be used to contact the performer.
+- Contact Email: A valid email address along with other information that can be used to contact the performer.
 This is how DJs/performers will be notified if they have been selected for a slot at our dances.

-- Tag Team Request: Used if the performer wishes to perform a B2B set with another performer.
+- Tag Team Request: Used if the performer wishes to perform a back-to-back set with another performer.
 Please list other performers you wish to perform with.

-- Available Time Slots: The time ranges the perfomer is available.
+- Available Time Slots: The times when the performer is available.

 - Gear/Needs: Any additional gear the performer feels they need or wish to bring.

-Performers of all experience levels and walks of life are welcome to apply.
-You must be capable of playing or mixing danceable music contiuously for a full hour that is mostly free of technical mistakes and needless distractions.
+Performers of all experience levels and walks of life are welcome to apply so long as they are capable of playing or mixing danceable music continuously for a full hour that is mostly free of technical mistakes and needless distractions.
 We will take efforts to reduce bias while selecting the performers that will provide the best experience to the attendees.
-As such the following selection criteria will be used.
+As such the following selection criteria will be used:

-- Track Selection: Are the songs played/performed well?
+Track Selection: Are the songs played/performed well?
 Do they stand out or sound generic?
-Do the songs chosen fit well together, do any genre changes feel appriopriate or out of place?
+Do the songs chosen fit well together, do any genre changes feel appropriate or out of place?

-- Technical Competence: Does the performer demonstrate they have a firm grasp of the equipment they are using?
-Is the mix well recorded with no audible clipping and appriopriate use of equilizing during transitions?
+Technical Competence: Does the performer demonstrate they have a firm grasp of the equipment they are using?
+Is the mix well recorded with no audible clipping and appropriate use of eq during transitions?
 Are any advanced mixing techniques used?
 If so are they done well do they sound pleasing to the ear?

-- Minor mixing errors: Small technical mistakes will not detract from the overall ranking of the mix so long all the other selection criteria are well met.
+Minor mixing errors: Small technical mistakes will not detract from the overall ranking of the mix so long all the other selection criteria are well met.
 (Even big name DJs make mistakes from time to time!)

-- Identities: Ranking on the identity/reputation of a performer is an obvious bias and so applicants and their mixes will be anonymized during the selection process.
+Identity: Ranking on the identity/reputation of a performer is an obvious bias and so applicants and their mixes will be anonymized during the selection process.

 Any applicants who are known to have caused incidents or have a history of failing to perform (as requested) at other conventions/events will undergo further review.
-This is not an automatic disqualification but all other things being equal a applicant who has a history of professionalism will be selected over an applicant that does not.
+This is not an automatic disqualification, but all other things being equal an applicant who has a history of professionalism will be selected over an applicant that does not.

 Once all applications have been rated, the judges will convene and decide where each performer fits best into the night.
-If there are more applicants than time slots, the top ranked performers will be given slots with everyone else being put in a "backup" list.
-In the event a performer cannot make their scheduled performance.
+If there are more applicants than time slots the top-ranked performers will be given time slots with everyone else being put in a "backup" list to be used in the event a selected performer cannot make their scheduled performance.

-Once a prelimary lineup has been decided upon, notification emails will be sent out to all applicants.
+Once a preliminary lineup has been decided upon, notification emails will be sent out to all applicants.
 They will have one week to reply confirming their acceptance of the offered time slot or they will forfeit their slot and it will be offered to the next applicant on the list.
-We hope to have the final dance schedule by April 30.